Quansight-Labs/quansight-labs-site/posts/2021/01/enhancements-to-Numbas-guvectorize-decorator.md

 .. type: text
 -->

-Starting on Numba 0.53, Numba will ship with an enhanced version of the `@guvectorize` decorator.
+Starting from Numba 0.53, Numba will ship with an enhanced version of the `@guvectorize` decorator.
 Similar to the [@vectorize](https://numba.pydata.org/numba-doc/dev/user/vectorize.html#the-vectorize-decorator) decorator, [@guvectorize](https://numba.pydata.org/numba-doc/dev/user/vectorize.html#the-guvectorize-decorator) now has two modes of operation:

 - Eager, or decoration-time compilation and
 - Lazy, or call-time compilation